Physical and psychosocial strain

 Alcohol, drugs, and medicines policy

-Your risk inventory and evaluation (RI&E) reveals the risks of alcohol consumption and drug use at work.
+Your risk assessment and evaluation (RI&E) reveals the risks of alcohol consumption and drug use at work.
 As an employer you can arrange for rules regarding the use of alcohol, drugs, and medicines and record these in an alcohol, drugs, and medicines policy (ADM, in Dutch).

 This article is related to: